York Hospital NHS Foundation Trust

 The County of North Yorkshire is the largest County in the country covering an area of 5,500 Square Miles, much of it remote rural locations.
 This makes the provision of some medical services particularly challenging.
 In particular those services which are ordinarily provided via central based hospital locations.
 One of these services is the delivery of Ophthalmic Screening Services relating to Diabetes.
 The Health Trust therefore provides mobile screening services delivered at local GP Surgeries and Health Centres.
-This negates the need for patients to make often long and complicated journeys to the Trust’s six main hospitals.
+This negates the need for patients to make often long and complicated journeys to the Trust’s six main hospitals, including York Hospital.

 The screening of patients includes an examination.
 An Optical Coherence Tomography (OCT) Imaging System or camera is used.
 An examination table would usually mount the camera.
 The specially adapted had to take the camera across the country.
 The clinic then had to be able to receive the camera.
 Transportation of the camera around the surgery was crucial.
 Once in the clinic the camera needed to be mounted on a height adjustable stand ready to use.